rabbitmq/rabbitmq-tutorials/javascript-nodejs-stream/README.md

 Here you can find JavaScript (Node) code examples from [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html) related to the [Stream plugin](https://www.rabbitmq.com/docs/stream).

-To successfully use the examples you will need a running RabbitMQ server.
+To successfully use the examples you will need a running RabbitMQ server with the [stream plugin enabled](https://www.rabbitmq.com/docs/stream#enabling-plugin).

+You can easily set this up by [starting RabbitMQ with Streams Enabled](https://www.rabbitmq.com/blog/2021/07/19/rabbitmq-streams-first-application).

 ## Requirements